Kerwood/hello-world/README.md

 # hello-world
-Simple Docker hello world container
+Simple hello world container

+Set a message with the `MESSAGE` environment variable.